nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-3--Propositions-as-Types.lagda.md

 that "`P a` equals `true`".
 Here is a definition of the proposition that a number is even, defined together with the proposition that a number is odd:
+(Decidable propositions -- can decide whether true or false)

 ```
 isEven : ℕ → Bool